Shwabbaa/cryptopack-docs/docs/source/features/items.rst

 Heavy Metal
 """"""""""""""
 Adds 5 hearts to the reader.
 All hearts disappear upon death.
 This effect cannot be stacked.
+This book is the hardest to craft in the game requiring a heavy core.
 (45 Spirit)

 Big Book